mctinker/Map-Tasker/README.md

 ## License

-This program is licensed under the [MIT License](https://opensource.org/license/mit).
+This project is licensed under the [MIT License](./LICENSE).

+The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
+As a permissive license, it puts only very limited restriction on reuse and has, therefore, high license compatibility.

+In brief, this means you are free to:

+- **Use**: Use the software for any purpose (commercial or private).
+- **Modify**: Modify the software.
+- **Distribute**: Distribute the original or modified software.
+- **Sublicense**: Sublicense the software.

+You must:

+- **Include Copyright**: Include the original copyright notice and the license itself in any substantial portions of the software.

+The software is provided "AS IS", without warranty of any kind.
+For the full license text, please see the [LICENSE](./LICENSE) file.

+## Troubleshooting and FAQ

+**Q: I'm having trouble with Tkinter versioning, especially on macOS with Brew.**

+A: Tkinter 8.6 or higher is required.

+    - The simplest solution is often to use the [standard Python release download](https://www.python.org) which usually includes a compatible Tcl/Tk.
+    - To check your Tkinter version, run: `python -m tkinter`
+    - If using Brew and encountering issues:
+        - You might need to uninstall Python, install `tcl-tk@8` via Brew, and then reinstall Python.
+        - For `pyenv` users:
+            - Python 3.11 may need `tcl-tk@8`.
+Commands: `brew uninstall tcl-tk`, `pyenv uninstall 3.11.xx`, `brew install tcl-tk@8`, `pyenv install 3.11:latest`.
+            - Python 3.12 should be upgraded to the latest 3.12.x: `pyenv install 3.12:latest`.
+            - Python 3.13 generally works with newer Tcl/Tk versions.
+    - The "Notes" section of this README contains further details, particularly regarding Tkinter installation complexities.

+**Q: The `MapTasker_Map.txt` diagram looks misaligned in Notepad on Windows.**

+A: Notepad may not handle spacing correctly for this file.

+It's recommended to use a different text editor like Notepad++, VS Code, or Typepad (and set it as your default for `.txt` files).
+Ensure 'text-wrap' is off and a monospace font is used.

+**Q: How do I retrieve the Tasker XML file directly from my Android device?**

+A: Prerequisites:

+1- Desktop and Android device on the same local network.

+2- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) installed and active on the Android device, server running.

+3- The [MapTasker List TaskerNet profile](https://shorturl.at/0MQrL) imported into Tasker for the 'List XML Files' button in the GUI.

+Further details are available in the "Notes" section of this README.

+**Q: I see the error message 'IMKClient Stall detected...' on macOS.**

+A: This message can generally be ignored.

+It's related to the input method kit on macOS and doesn't usually affect MapTasker's functionality.

+**Q: The background color is incorrect in Firefox (light mode) if my system is in dark mode.**

+A: This is a known issue with browser theme handling.

+Try aligning your browser theme with your system theme or vice-versa.

+**Q: Diagram connectors are misaligned for names in Chinese, Korean, or Japanese.**

+A: This is a known issue related to font metrics for these languages in the diagramming library.

+**Q: I can't upgrade to Python 3.11+.
+Can I still use MapTasker?**

+A: Yes, an older version (2.6.3) is available for Python 3.10: `pip install maptasker==2.6.3`.

+However, you will miss out on newer features and fixes.
+See the [Changelog](https://github.com/mctinker/Map-Tasker/blob/Master/Changelog.md) for details.

 ## Notes

-### 1

-Windows 11 has been tested and verified to work.
-Limitations:

-- If a conflict arises during installation of 'psutil', then do the following:
-  - 'pip uninstall psutil'
-  - 'pip install psutil==5.9.8'
+Details for some of the points mentioned in the "Troubleshooting and FAQ" section are preserved here for additional context.

+**Regarding Tkinter Installation (formerly Note 3):**

+The most direct and simple solution for Tkinter compatibility is to get and use the [standard Python release download](https://www.python.org).
+If using package managers like Brew or version managers like `pyenv`, specific steps might be needed if Tkinter version issues (requiring 8.6+) arise:

+- To determine your Tkinter version: `'python -m tkinter'`
+- General Brew troubleshooting for Tkinter:
+  - Uninstall Python.
-  - 'pip install maptasker'
+  - `brew install tcl-tk@8`

-- Notepad does not treat spacing correctly for the configuration diagram (MapTasker_Map.txt).
-Install an app such as "Typepad" and set it as your default app for opening 'txt' files.

-### 2
+  - Reinstall Python.
+- For `pyenv` users with Tcl/Tk version 9 conflicts:
+  - Python 3.11: `brew uninstall tcl-tk`, `pyenv uninstall 3.11.xx`, `brew install tcl-tk@8`, `pyenv install 3.11:latest`.
+  - Python 3.12: Upgrade to the latest 3.12.x: `pyenv install 3.12:latest`.
+  - Python 3.13: Generally compatible with Tcl/Tk version 9.
+- If still having issues, [refer to this StackOverflow post.](https://shorturl.at/iAIRX)

+**Regarding Direct XML Retrieval from Android (formerly Note 2):**

-To retrieve the Tasker XML file directly from your Android device, you must have the following prerequisites:
+To retrieve the Tasker XML file directly:

-- Both the desktop and Android devices must be on the same local network.
+- Ensure both desktop and Android devices are on the same local network.

-- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, and the server must be running (see Android notification: "HTTP Server Info...").
-Make sure to run the "launch" Task and enter your Google Drive ID.
+- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, with the server running.
+Remember to run the "launch" Task and enter your Google Drive ID.

-- The TaskerNet profile, [MapTasker List](https://shorturl.at/0MQrL), must be imported into Tasker for the 'List XML Files' button to work in the GUI.
-You can also first [preview this app on TaskerNet](https://taskernet.com/?public&tags=maptasker,Utility&time=AllTime).
+- The [MapTasker List TaskerNet profile](https://shorturl.at/0MQrL) must be imported into Tasker for the 'List XML Files' button in the GUI.
+You can [preview this app on TaskerNet](https://taskernet.com/?public&tags=maptasker,Utility&time=AllTime).

-- Once the XML has been retrieved from your Android device, it is not necessary to keep retrieving it unless it has changed since it is automatically saved on your desktop.
+- Once retrieved, the XML is saved on your desktop and doesn't need constant re-fetching unless changed.

-### 3

-The most direct and simple solution is to get and use the [standard Python release download](https://www.python.org).

-If this is not an option and you insist on using Brew, then read on...

-To determine the version of Tkinter you are using, run the following command from Terminal:

-     'python -m tkinter'

-If having problems getting Tkinter to version 8.6, try the following:

-- uninstall python
-- 'brew install tcl-tk@8'
-- reinstall python

-If still having Tkinter version problems, [refer to this StackOverflow post.](https://shorturl.at/iAIRX)

-Python installations that use 'pyenv' version management, take note: tcl-tk has been upgraded to version 9 (brew install tcl-tk).
-If this error occurs:

-- If running python version 3.11, then the new tcl-tk is not recognized and you will get an import error for 'tkinter'.
-Issue the commands (in the order specified):
-  - 'brew uninstall tcl-tk'
-  - 'pyenv uninstall 3.11.xx'
-  - 'brew install tcl-tk@8'
-  - 'pyenv install 3.11:latest'
-- if running Python 3.12, upgrade to the latest version of 3.12: 'pyenv install 3.12:latest'
-- Python version 3.13 works fine with the new tcl-tk version 9.

-### 4
+**Regarding Windows 11 Specifics (formerly Note 1):**

+- Only WIndows 11 is supported.
+Any earlier versions of Windows are not supported.
+- For `MapTasker_Map.txt` display issues in Notepad, use an alternative text editor like Typepad and set it as default for `.txt` files.

+**Regarding Older Python Versions (formerly Note 4):**

-If you are unable to upgrade to Python version 3.11 or higher, an older version of MapTasker is still available for Python version 3.10, via the command:
+If you cannot use Python 3.11+, MapTasker version 2.6.3 is available for Python 3.10: `pip install maptasker==2.6.3`.
+This version will not have the latest features (see [Changelog](https://github.com/mctinker/Map-Tasker/blob/Master/Changelog.md)).

- 'pip install maptasker==2.6.3'

-With this older version, you will not get the benefits offered by the newer version.
-Refer to [Changelog](https://github.com/mctinker/Map-Tasker/blob/Master/Changelog.md) for details.

-### 5
+**Note 5:**

 Ai analysis is available through the GUI only.
 You can run an analysis using a single Project, Profile or Task only.
 Support is available for server-based OpenAi (ChatGPT) and local-based Llama models.

+Llama based models are supported via [Ollama](https://ollama.com/), which you must manually download, install and run it once to set up the server on your desktop.

 ## To-Do List (in no particular order)